Annual School Report

 As the Special Education Department continues to provide equitable access to learning for all students who are served with an IEP, our intention is to grow our inclusive practice in both LRC1 and LRC2.

 This year we had greater number of LRC2 students scheduled into general education classes demonstrating improvement in their social and academic skills.
-Seventeen LRC1 and LRC2 students benefited from the Social-Emotional Learning Strategies Class that provided them with social skill support to enable them to engage more fully in their general education classes.
+LRC1 and LRC2 students benefited from the Social-Emotional Learning Strategies Class that provided them with social skill support to enable them to engage more fully in their general education classes.

 As we learn more about inclusive practices, the research is clear, students make more progress toward closing the educational gap when they have the opportunity to be in general education settings.
 Next year the Special Education secondary school will be significantly changing our practice across the district by introducing a teaming approach to student support.
 Special Education teachers will be ‘Inclusion Facilitators’ supporting the placement of more students who require Special Education Support in general education classes by ‘pushing in’ to support students or ‘pulling out’ students for targeted small group support and collaborating with general education teachers as they provide specially designed instruction.
 The Teaming practice will allow us to have greater flexibility to be responsive to student needs by providing support where and when they need it most.
 We will be able to support students and teachers across all classes in a way that we have not been able to do before.
 This year we piloted this approach with our senior students and found it to be very successful.
 All of our seniors who have an IEP will graduate on time this school year.